-Double-entry bookkeeping is a method of record where each transaction has two entries take from two, different accounts in a charts of accounts.
+Double-entry bookkeeping is a method of record keeping where each transaction has two entries in two, different accounts in a chart of accounts.
 One entry will remove money from the account, while the second entry will add money to the account.

 You get paid.
 This money comes from an income account (maybe named for the employer or type of employment); a negative number (expense) on the employer’s ledger.

 This income gets deposited to your checking account at a financial institution (an asset account); a positive number.

 You pay a bill with a credit card.
 This money is transferred from the credit card ledger to the service provider; a negative number (expense account) and the service provider receives the money as a positive number (income).

 You pay the credit card from your checking account.
 This money is subtracted from the checking account (one entry) and added to the credit card account (second entry).